moneerrifai/emma-rifai/content/pages/honors.md

 img_alt: lorem-ipsum
 layout: page
 ---
+*   2021: Barbara W. and Rex E. Montgomery Award, The University of Iowa

 *   2019: President and Mrs. Eugene Gilmore Scholarship, the University of Iowa

 *   2019: College of Liberal Arts and Sciences Dissertation Writing Fellowship, the University of Iowa